Master of Science

 The Computer Science master's degree is intended for students who have an undergraduate degree (or minor) in computer science, as well as those who have a strong background in a field in which computers are applied, such as engineering, science, or business.
 You’ll apply theoretical principles and delve in-depth with focused course work in areas including compiler, security, networking, graphics and visualization, data management, distributed systems, intelligent systems, programming languages and tools, and security.

-The program is capped by either a thesis or comprehensive examination.
+The program is capped by either a thesis or Program of Study Summary.

 *Applicants with a undergraduate GPA of 3.5+ may request a test waiver.